-Sufficient financial reserves are maintained to facilitate Of all the expenditure, we want to devote at least 80% of our normal operating activities over a period of up to 12 months resources to meeting our objectives.
-In 2017 we managed to should a shortfall in income occur and to cover potential keep these utilization rate costs at 92%. risks that may arise from time to time.
+Sufficient financial reserves are maintained to facilitate normal operating activities over a period of up to 12 months should a shortfall in income occur and to cover potential risks that may arise from time to time.
 For this purpose Young in Prison strives to keep a minimum of 150.000 euro in reserves.